 Blood transfusions.
 These are needed if the level of hemoglobin or number of RBCs is low enough to cause physical symptoms.

 Surgery to remove the spleen (splenectomy).
 The spleen stores extra blood and helps remove old RBCs from the body.
-Though done less often, removing the spleen is a treatment for certain types of anemia.
+This surgery is done less often.
+But removing the spleen is a treatment for certain types of anemia.

 Bone marrow transplant.
 In rare cases, this treatment is done if the body can’t make enough healthy blood cells.
 It replaces diseased bone marrow cells with healthy cells from a matched donor.